YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/jmp/index.md

 ---
-title: "Reallocation and Intermediary"
+title: "A Macro-Finance Model of Capital (Mis)Allocation"
-date: 2025-06-15
+date: 2025-10-15
-lastmod: 2025-11-06
+lastmod: 2025-11-10
-tags: ["reallocation","financial intermediary","financial friction"]
+tags: ["reallocation","heterogeneous agents","financial friction", "misallocation"]
 author: ["Yucheng Zhou (Job Market Paper)"]
 description: "This paper builds a macro-finance model that investigates the impact of financial frictions on capital reallocation."
 summary: "Building a DSGE model in continuous time featuring heterogeneous agents and multiple sectors, this paper demonstrates the impact of financial frictions on the capital reallocation."